 But for our building usage, with no permanent office staff, minimal daytime use and no one overnight, the majority of heat load is in the afternoon in preparation for evening usage, and the advantage of the geo over the airsource heatpump is very small.
 To get an idea of the value of this difference, we also plotted the COP for our existing Propane heating (1.0).
 This cleary shows the almost 3-to-1 advantage of going from Propane to either form of Heatpump.
 But then it also shows that the very small advantage (about 0.2 COP) of geo over air-source on our unique heating need is less than 7%.
 This would not be the least cost effective as the payback period in our case would be over a 100 years for geothermal at the way we use our building.
 Wheras a simple common air-source heatpump will give us the 3-to-1 advantage at half the cost.
 Not only is the return oon investment only a few years, it also allows us to use 100% clean solar and wind for out heating.

-To our surprise, the conclusion to switch to a conventional air-source heatpump makes the must sense for us.
+To our surprise, the conclusion to switch to a conventional air-source heatpump instead of geothermal makes the must sense for us.

 Trenches: The photo at right shows the 5' deep trench with the ground loop header piping to three of four 300' wells in this system.
 The 4th well is 20' around the far corner to the right.
 The 4th well is near the buldozer in the photo farther down the page.

 Geothermal Installation Impact: We still will have another HVAC decision to make in the future when we build our ultimate meeting house.
 But if we do decide to go geothermal, we have plenty of room in our lawn area for the geothermal wells.
 The impact of drilling will not be anywhere near the significance of our personal front yard where the installation impact was enormous!
 The drilling truck was 30 feet long and needed at least 13 feet of overhead clearence just to get in, and then needed 33' of clear sky vertical clearance over the wells.
 This involved supstantial tree trimming as well.
 The photo here shows the impact on our home's front yard driveway after the well drilling rig has left and then the connecting trenches were dug.